kaikokeke/kaikokeke/packages/environment/common/src/lib/application/properties-source.gateway.md

 }
 ```

-This minimal implementation can be extended by setting properties or using other classes in the load method, as described in the API and examples below.
+This minimal implementation can be extended by setting properties and implementing the load method, as described in the API and examples below.

 ## API